 When we backpacked Bali, here is the camera and other gadgets that we took with us.

-Since we started travelling we’ve trialled a number of different action cameras.
-But I can confidently say that none have come close to the quality of the GoPro Hero range.
-Newer models (notably the 7 onwards) have incredible image stabilisation which means that it smooths out any videos you record.
+Newer models of GoPro (notably the 7 onwards) have incredible image stabilisation which means that it smooths out any videos you record.
 They also now come with far better sound recording technology and you no longer need to fit them in a waterproof case.
-When it comes to photography, you get some really incredible, high quality fish-eye lense shots.
+When it comes to photography, you get some really incredible, high quality fish-eye lens shots.
 You’ll get a lot of use out of these when you’re in Bali, particularly if you plan on surfing.
 Just be sure to pick up a few surfboard mounts before you visit.
 Alternatively, you could pick up a GoPro alternative, many of which are cheaper these days, though often don't match up like-for-like on quality.

 We bought our drone just before visiting Sri Lanka in 2018 and have not looked back!
 It really is unbeatable in its ability to capture the most breathtaking photos and videos.
 You simply can’t get the sorts of shots it allows for and it’s also a lot of fun to fly.
 You’d also be surprised by how easy the best travel drones are to fly, though I have always stuck to the DJI range which is easily regarded as offering the best range of hobbyist drones on the market.